apioo/fusio-docs/docs/backend/api/action/index.md

 ```

 If you add a constructor to your action Fusio will try to resolve the dependencies based on the DI container.
+More information about developing an custom action at our [develop custom action](../../../use_cases/api_framework/develop_custom_action)
+page.